-Once recommended by the Executive Budget Committee and approved by the Board of Governors, the documents are posted to the Financial Services website.
+Once approved by the Board of Governors, the fee schedule, operating budget, and related documents are posted to the Financial Services website.
 Any updates resulting from actions by the Missouri General Assembly and/or the Governor are made on the website as well.
-Annual budgets are archived and, beginning with 2005, may be viewed at this web page.
-In addition, the President's regular electronic newsletter, Clif's Notes, keeps the campus community informed about the budget process from start to finish.
+Annual budgets are archived and, beginning with 2011, may be viewed at this web page.
+In addition, the President's regular electronic newsletter, Clif's Notes, now called Inside Missouri State, keeps the campus community informed about the budget process from start to finish.

 The University's long-range plan includes eight specific objectives supporting responsible stewardship and a commitment to "allocate resources, including debt, strategically to achieve MSU's mission and vision."
 The plan also includes a set of key tactics to achieve these objectives and to maintain the fiscal health of the University.
 The University recognizes that to achieve Missouri State's mission and vision it is essential to both maintain a sufficient fund balance and spend current dollars wisely on priorities.
-The Key Performance Indicators track fiscal success, as well as demonstrate efforts to keep higher education affordable in Missouri.
+One Key Performance Indicator tracks fiscal success, as well as demonstrate efforts to keep higher education affordable in Missouri.